-Staging is a way of describing where the cancer is located, if and where it has spread, and whether it is affecting the functions of other organs in the body.
+Staging is a way of describing where the cancer is located, if and where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
 There are different stage descriptions for different types of cancer.

 - How large is the primary tumor and where is it located?
 (Tumor, T)

 - Has the tumor spread to the lymph nodes?
 (Node, N)